 You may not be home much due to your work, hobbies, and travel, so you need to find a good dog walker to take care of your pup when you're not around.
-You want to know for certain that this person will not only walk your dog, but also care for your dog and ensure he feels comfortable and happy at all times.
+You need peace of mind that this person will not only walk your dog, but also care for your dog and ensure he feels comfortable and happy at all times.

 However, you don't know where to start when it comes to finding and hiring a good dog walker.
 By following these tips, you can find a dog walker who will be sure to take great care of your pup.

 Know your dog’s needs

 While dogs in general need to be walked three to four times a day for at least 15 minutes each time, this number can vary depending on your dog's age, eating habits, energy level, breed, and medical conditions.
 A senior dog may only need to be walked one time per day, for instance, and perhaps let outside to go to the bathroom in the yard at other points throughout the day.